spyder-ide/spyder/Announcements.md

 # Minor release to list

-**Subject**: [ANN] Spyder 5.1.3 is released!
+**Subject**: [ANN] Spyder 5.1.4 is released!

 Hi all,

-On the behalf of the [Spyder Project Contributors](https://github.com/spyder-ide/spyder/graphs/contributors), I'm pleased to announce that Spyder **5.1.3** has been released and is available for Windows, GNU/Linux and MacOS X: https://github.com/spyder-ide/spyder/releases
+On the behalf of the [Spyder Project Contributors](https://github.com/spyder-ide/spyder/graphs/contributors), I'm pleased to announce that Spyder **5.1.4** has been released and is available for Windows, GNU/Linux and MacOS X: https://github.com/spyder-ide/spyder/releases

-This release comes three days after version 5.1.2 and it contains the following important fixes:
+This release comes one week after version 5.1.3 and it contains the following important fixes:

-* Fix error when starting kernels in macOS application.
+* Fix serious memory leaks and improve performance when typing in the editor.

-In this release we fixed 3 issues and merged 4 pull requests that amount to more than 10 commits.
+In this release we fixed 3 issues and merged 6 pull requests that amount to more than 20 commits.
 For a full list of fixes, please see our [Changelog](https://github.com/spyder-ide/spyder/blob/5.x/CHANGELOG.md).

 Don't forget to follow Spyder updates/news on the project's